After an early morning session of helmet diving in Boracay, let’s continue with another tour – Boracay Island Hopping

 Fine!
 I gave up, ordered a Buko (Coconut) and rested on the beach chair while enjoying a volleyball match played between crew members and some tourists.

 TIP: Price of coconut are marked up a lot at Puka Beach, sometimes triple the price.
 You can bargain it down.
-We did and bargain it down from P150 to P100 which was still a premium because we weren’t great bargainer. ;)
+We did and bargain it down from P150 to P100 which was still at a premium because we aren’t great bargainer. ;)

-And that’s it.
-Boracay Island Hopping Tour started at 10am and ended by 3pm.
-Quite a short and loosely-packed day tour if you asked me.
+And that’s all to our Boracay Island Hopping Tour that started at 10am and ended by 3pm.
+It’s quite a short and loosely-packed day tour if you asked me.

 How much is Boracay Island Hopping Tour?

-To recap, we’d paid P1200 per pax (after heavy negotiation) for two tours which we booked along the street after heavy negotiation in 2016.
+To recap, we’d paid P1200 per pax for 2 separate tours which we booked along the street after heavy negotiation in 2016.

 Love the Pool at Current by Astoria Hotel

 As it was still early, we decided to take a dip in the lovely pool at Current by Astoria.
 It was refreshing to soak in chlorine water for a change (as compared to salt water).

 By the way, this was my third consecutive day swimming in the hotel.
 With daily swim here, you would know how much we loved the pool.
 It’s the first time I’d swam this much in a hotel.
 Hmm…maybe it’s because the real sea water just a few steps away were lined with Algae?